 I am not here to make a moral speech about prostitution.. .[BUT] ...
 There is an important debate to be held on the rights and wrongs of prostitution and the laws that should have an impact on it, by my Bill does not deal with that.

 My Bill does one thing: it raises the threshold for the illegality of paying for sex.
 Of course there is a threshold, which is currently 16.
-Where someone is under 16, the huge consequences of the criminal law and imprisonment are involved because
+Where someone is under 16, the huge consequences of the criminal law and imprisonment are involved

-of the age of consent.
+because of the age of consent.
 But the moment the victim becomes older than 16 there are no punitive powers to deal with the person who is paying.
-I wish to see this Bill adopted by the Government at some stage solely and simply to raise that threshold,
+I wish to see this Bill adopted by the Government at some stage solely and simply to raise that

-years out of the real threshold and will change the behaviour of people who are paying.
+the teenage years out of the real threshold and will change the behaviour of people who are paying.
 I am not making moral judgments about what people do as adults.

 My Bill seeks solely and simply to raise that threshold.
 I think that raising the threshold will have a huge impact because the age group involved---older teenagers---must be given the space in which to turn around their lives.
 Our current